AllotCap finances hotel allotment commitments for DMCs and travel wholesalers. Trade credit insurance on every deal. Capital deployed in 7–14 days.

 Hotel allotments are intangible, seasonal, and relationship-dependent.
-Traditional lenders can't underwrite what they don't understand.
+Traditional lenders can't underwrite what they can't repossess.

 Invoice factors need delivered-goods receivables from creditworthy obligors.
-Future hotel allotments don't qualify.
+Pre-season hotel commitments don't qualify.

-A DMC brings a hotel contract or allotment commitment requiring funding.
+Tell us about the hotel contract, allotment size, deposit required, and season dates.
 We assess the deal, the hotel, and the booking outlook.

 Contracted hotel rooms carry recoverable economic value.
 In default, allotments can be resold, reassigned, or cancelled with partial refund depending on hotel contract terms.